MasashiSode/MOBO/docs/index.rst

-..
-MOBO documentation master file, created by sphinx-quickstart on Tue Dec 11 16:37:45 2018.
+..  documentation master file, created by sphinx-quickstart on Tue Dec 11 16:55:13 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.